Writers place characters in stories to have an impression on their readers.

 “As I don’t write characters that leave no impression on me.”– Lauren DeStefano

-When creating main characters in your writing they need to be make an impact on the reader and should be believable and engaging.
+When creating main characters in your writing, they need to be make an impact on the reader and should be believable and engaging.
 Main characters are more believable and arguably more interesting if they are multifaceted and show identifiable personality with motivation to pull them through the events of the story.

 Memorable main characters

-Unlike side characters the main characters in most novels will have memorable names which clearly distinguish them from other people.
+Unlike side characters, the main characters in most novels will have memorable names which clearly distinguish them from other people.
 The main characters will also be developed through the story and undergo some degree of change, this process is often described as the character arc.
 This arc is most pronounced with the main character, especially the protagonist.

 What makes a character different from everyone else, is characterization.
-Describing direct characterisation Janet Burroway highlights a character’s qualities as speech, action, appearance and thought and to these Matthew Salesses adds that we should think about our character’s attitude.
-In this we develop understanding of their actions and decisions.
+Describing direct characterization, Janet Burroway highlights a character’s qualities as speech, action, appearance and thought and to these Matthew Salesses adds that we should think about our character’s attitude.
+In this, we develop understanding of their actions and decisions.
 He suggests an exercise a writer can carry out to focus on the character’s attitude by considering as broad as possible ‘They [the character] were the kind of person who … ’ by answering this question repeatedly about the character, the writer focuses on what attitudes the character holds.
-The significant features will be the basis of what makes that individual different from others and it is that which will make them interesting and engaging.
+The significant features will be the basis of what makes that individual different from others, and it is that which will make them interesting and engaging.

-For the protagonist this attitude is likely to include some of several positive and appealing features.
+For the protagonist, this attitude is likely to include some of several positive and appealing features.

-Orson Scott Card reminds us that some characters are drawn as relatively flat characters which was pointed out by E.M.
-Forster, who suggests that, in fiction flat characters can be just as important as rounded characters.
-An example of a flat character would be Mrs Micawber who never deviates from supporting her husband.
+Orson Scott Card reminds us that some characters are drawn as relatively flat characters, which was pointed out by E.M.
+Forster, who suggests that, in fiction, flat characters can be just as important as rounded characters.
+An example of a flat character would be Mrs Micawber, who never deviates from supporting her husband.

 Craft complex protagonists